vivaria/edisonrul.ing/docs/source/cards/elephant-statue-of-disaster.md

-# ELEPHANT STATUE OF DISASTER
+# Elephant Statue Of Disaster

 *   "Elephant Statue of Disaster" must be sent from the owner's hand to the owner's Graveyard in order for its effect to activate.
 *   "Elephant Statue of Disaster"'s effect can be activated during the Damage Step.